mike42/escpos-php/README.md

 See the [example/](https://github.com/mike42/escpos-php/blob/master/example/) folder for detailed examples.

 The function [bitImage()](#bitimageescposimage-image-size) takes the same parameters, and can be used if your printer doesn't support the newer graphics commands.
+As an additional fallback, the `bitImageColumnFormat()` function is also provided.

 ### initialize()
 Initialize printer.
 This resets formatting back to the defaults.